DataBiosphere/data-portal/content/contribute/data/analysis-tools-registry.md

 [Methods package submission](https://github.com/HumanCellAtlas/data-portalissues/new/?template=submit-method-package.md)\
 [Visualization package submission](https://github.com/HumanCellAtlas/data-portal/issues/new/?template=submit-visualization-component-package.md)

+>The approximate time frame from submission to publication of a new portal is 2-4 weeks.

 Below, we provide details about the information requested in the methods and visualizations submission forms.

 ## Package Submission Field Details